Tutorial | Custom step-based scenarios#

 Dataiku screenshot of adding a custom trigger to a step-based scenario.

-To test the trigger:
+To activate the trigger:

 3. Click Save.